konceptosociala/wgsldoc/README.md

 ## Usage
 After installation, you can run `wgsldoc` from the command line.
-The following command will generate documentation for all WGSL files in the current directory, outputting the result to the `docs` directory:
+The following command will generate documentation for all WGSL files (including `README.md` and `favicon.png` files) in the current directory, outputting the result to the `docs` directory:

 ```bash